-Once both the Primary and the Secondary Servers are running in HA mode, in order to verify the installation, perform the following steps:
+Once both the Primary and the Secondary servers are running in HA mode, the following steps need to be executed to verify the installation:

-- 1. Open \fmq\samples\pubsub\DurableSubscribers\Publisher.java and DurableSubscriber.java in the same directory as your preferred Java IDE. - 2.
+- 1. Open \fmq\samples\pubsub\DurableSubscribers\Publisher.java and DurableSubscriber.java in the same directory in your preferred Java IDE. - 2.
 Include the parameter BackupConnectURLs in the environment being passed to InitialContext.
-This variable should point to the Backup Server's URL.
-For example, if the Backup Server is running on a host called 'backup-server' on port 1856, the following tag should be added to the environment.
+This variable should point to the backup server's URL.
+For example, if the backup server is running on a host called backup-server on port 1856, the following tag should be added to the environment:

-'''

 env.put ("BackupConnectURLs", "http://backup-server:1856");

-'''

-Make this modification in both Publisher.java as well as in DurableSubscriber.java .
+Make this modification in both Publisher.java as well as in DurableSubscriber.java run-client Publisher [-topicName]

-3. Start the Durable Subscriber and Publisher applications using the following command line:
+3. Start the durable subscriber and publisher applications using the following command line: